AustinMatherne/thinX/README.md

 ### Merrill Bridge Sort

 The Merrill Bridge Sort utility converts link role sort codes to the Bridge standard from the previous Merrill sorting standard.
-This is useful for comparing a taxonomy from a previous filing prepared by Merill outside of Bridge to a current filing prepared in Bridge.
+This is useful for comparing a taxonomy from a previous filing prepared by Merrill outside of Bridge to a current filing prepared in Bridge.

 [1]: http://scottchacon.com/2011/08/31/github-flow.html